Kristinita/KristinitaPelican/content/IT-articles/typo-reporter.md

 [jtable]
-Send|Expected behavior for your forwarding e-mail Example typo report on your site|Get [similar message](#Demonstration) Any another message from another e-mail to your GMail mail|Don't get any message [/jtable]
+Send|Expected behavior for your forwarding e-mail Example typo report on your site|Get [similar message](#Demonstration) Any another message from another e-mail to your GMail mail|don’t get any message [/jtable]